 • Anyone can sign up for ObamaCare’s marketplace, but if you have access to insurance through your employer, qualify for Medicaid, CHIP or Medicare, or make over 400% of the Federal Poverty Level you won’t have access to cost assistance like tax credits for lower premiums or cost assistance subsidies for lower out-of-pocket costs.

-• As of April 17th over 8 million have enrolled in private health plans through the State and Federal marketplaces and even more have enrolled in Medicaid.
+• As of April 17th, 2014 over 8 million have enrolled in private health plans through the State and Federal marketplaces and even more have enrolled in Medicaid.
 It’s estimated that between 15-20 million got covered during open enrollment 2014 through all insurance types.
-The goal for 2015 is to have 9.9 million folks enrolled in marketplace plans.
+The goal for 2015 is to have 9.1 million folks enrolled in marketplace plans.
 Learn more about ObamaCare’s enrollment numbers.

 • Marketplace insurance purchased before the 15th of each month starts on the first of the following month after you have paid your premium.

 ADVICE: Sign up for the marketplace ahead of time and make sure your account is up and running smoothly, then you have until the end of open enrollment (or a special enrollment period if you qualify), to enroll in plan!
 Leaving the application process to the last minute could result in you missing your chance to get cost assistance until next open enrollment.

 ObamaCare was signed into law in March of 2010.
 Open enrollment in the marketplaces to buy subsidized private insurance for 2014 started on October 1st, 2013 and ended March 31st, 2014 (extended to April 15th for those who qualify for a special enrollment).